torijacarlos/nou/resources/sql-alchemy.md

 The end result is the same, but the first one hides the fact that it creates the session and keeps it available for further use within the registry

-Now, the first one I think can be more explicit about cleaning up.
-Using the registry directly often end up meaning letting the underlying API framework handling the removal.
-Something like
+The real problem is understanding the lifecycle and when to clean up.
+The proposed solution in the docs is to just let the underlying API framework handling the removal of the session.
+Something like:

 ```py
 @on_request_end